sjbylo/aba/README.md

 INFO Access the OpenShift web-console here: https://console-openshift-console.apps.compact.example.com INFO Login to the console with user: "kubeadmin", and password: "XXYZZ-XXYZZ-XXYZZ-XXYZZ"
 ```

+If you just want to create the agent-based iso file to boot bare-metal nodes, use "cd sno; make iso"

 If OpenShift does not install, see the Troubleshooting readme.